wbamberg/bootbonnet/src/posts/yucatan.md

 ![One does not simply sing "Take on me"](/images/yucatan/take-on-me.jpg)

-Then a long walk to Alma Piedra for a very chill supper, and a stop at Parque de Santa Lucia for some fantastic music before bed.
+After this, we had a long walk to Alma Piedra for a very chill supper, and a stop at Parque de Santa Lucia for some fantastic music before bed.

 <video controls width="250">
   <source src="/images/yucatan/merida-music.mov">